oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      If you would like to review the entire original model before this change, see [Staging model files](#staging-model-files) in the [Initial use case](#initial-use-case) within this sample.

-   - Create a new image from our staged model files using WIT.
+   - Create a new image from your staged model files using WIT.

      > **Note**: If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

-     At this point, we have staged all of the files needed for image `model-in-image:WLS-v2`, they include:
+     At this point, you have staged all of the files needed for image `model-in-image:WLS-v2`; they include:

      - `/tmp/mii-sample/model-images/weblogic-deploy.zip`
      - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/model.10.yaml`
      - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/model.10.properties`
      - `/tmp/mii-sample/model-images/model-in-image__WLS-v2/archive.zip`

-     If you don't see the `weblogic-deploy.zip` file, then it means that you missed a step in the prerequisites.
+     If you don't see the `weblogic-deploy.zip` file, then you missed a step in the prerequisites.

-     Now let's use the Image Tool to create an image named `model-in-image:WLS-v2` that's layered on a base WebLogic image.
-We've already set up this tool during the prerequisite steps at the beginning of this sample.
+     Now, you use the Image Tool to create an image named `model-in-image:WLS-v2` that's layered on a base WebLogic image.
+You've already set up this tool during the prerequisite steps.

      Run the following commands to create the model image and verify that it worked: